-3.3.3 MOVE AND ACCUMULATOR INSTRUCTIONS
+3.3.3 MOVE (MOV) INSTRUCTION

-Move instructions and the DSP accumulator class of instructions provide a greater degree of addressing flexibility than other instructions.
-In addition to the Addressing modes supported by most MCU instructions, move and accumulator instructions also support Register Indirect with Register Offset Addressing mode, also referred to as Register Indexed mode.
+Move instructions provide a greater degree of addressing flexibility than other instructions.
+In addition to the addressing modes supported by most MCU instructions, MOV instructions also support Register Indirect with Register Offset Addressing mode, also referred to as Register Indexed mode.